giantswarm/docs/src/content/getting-started/provision-your-first-workload-cluster/_index.md

 Templating these and other resources as YAML files is reasonable if you prefer deployments using GitOps (YAML manifests committed and deployed from a Git control repository) or want to develop/deploy using scripts or the command line, without manual steps in the web interface.
 We recommend running `kubectl gs template [...] --help` and the online [reference]({{< relref "/vintage/use-the-api/kubectl-gs" >}}) to see available parameters.
 For clusters and node pools, you probably want to choose a different instance size (varies in CPU, memory, pricing), maximum number of nodes, cloud provider region, or IP CIDRs.
 Instead of the kubectl-gs command line, you can also manually edit the YAML file with the help of our documentation for cluster configuration options (example: [configuration options for cluster-aws](https://github.com/giantswarm/cluster-aws/blob/master/helm/cluster-aws/README.md)).

-To _actually_ create the resources – the workload cluster and (only for vintage product family) worker node pool – you need to apply the manifests.
+To _actually_ create the resources–the workload cluster and (only for vintage product family) worker node pool–you need to apply the manifests.
 Ensure you are still pointing to the management cluster's kubectl context and run:

 ```sh
 kubectl apply -f cluster.yaml